A group of women standing together

 Visit what is breast cancer for more information.

-You can call the Canadian Cancer Society's Cancer Information Helpline toll-free at 1-888 939-3333.
-Our service is available Monday to Friday in English and French.
-For other languages, we can access an interpreter service.
+You can call the Canadian Cancer Society’s toll-free Cancer Information Helpline at 1-888-939-3333.
+Our free, confidential service is available Monday through Friday in English and in French, and we can provide interpretation services for other languages.

 Yes.
 Please call the Canadian Cancer Society's Cancer Information Helpline at 1-888-939-333 and someone can help you.

-• If you are under 50 and would like to get a mammogram, start by speaking to your healthcare provider about the benefits and limitations of regular screenings through mammography.
-Be sure to mention your family or personal history of the disease, if any.
-Your history may warrant screening at a younger age or at shorter intervals.
+If you’re between the ages of 40 and 49, speak to your doctor about the benefits and limitations of having a mammogram, including any family or personal history of the disease.
+Your history may warrant screening at a younger age or at more frequent intervals.

 If you are 75 or older: